Google Adsense ads in Feedburner RSS feeds

 google-ads-rss-feeds

-Google has started a service called Adsense for feeds that enables publishers to place relevant ads in the feeds they syndicate.
+Google has started a service called Adsense for feeds.
+This enables publishers to place relevant ads units in the feeds they syndicate.
 The service is still in beta stage.
-Here are some screenshots of Google Adsnse ads inside Feeburner RSS feeds.
+The above screenshot shows Google Adsnse ads inside Feeburner RSS feeds.

 These Google ads are also contextual and appear after every article in the feed.
 Unlike the regular AdSense ads that are rendered via JavaScript, these feed ads are served as image maps in 468×30 format.